 A learning management system (LMS) is a software platform designed to streamline corporate training by managing and delivering online learning content.
 Organizations leverage these learning platforms for employee education, compliance training, and professional development courses.
 Above all, these learning systems promote continuous learning cultures, which is a key initiative for businesses of all sizes.
 According to the 2023 LinkedIn Learning Report, 89% of learning and development professionals agree that proactively building employee skills for today and tomorrow will help navigate the evolving future of work – solidifying the importance of a comprehensive learning strategy.

 What is an LMS?

 An LMS is a software or digital learning platform designed to create, manage, deliver, and assess training courses and learning programs.
 It serves as a centralized tool to manage end-to-end training and educational processes in an organization – supporting both the work of learning and development (L&D) administrators and the learning journey of employees.

-An LMS provides L&D teams with an interface to create and deliver content while monitoring and assessing learners' progress and performance.
-With modern-day LMS platforms, L&D teams can differentiate the learning experience for unique groups, from employees to customers to channel partners.
+An LMS provides learners and admin with a robust, flexible platform to manage training programs across various formats and scales while simultaneously monitoring and assessing users’ progress and performance.
+With modern-day LMS platforms, L&D administrators can even customize learning experiences for unique groups, from employees to customers to channel partners.

-Think about employee onboarding or compliance training.
-Both processes can be simplified via an LMS through automated scheduling, enrollment and course access.
-An intuitive LMS can also deliver customer training and employee development, empowering both sets of learners to succeed.
+Key organizational processes like employee onboarding and compliance training are simplified via an LMS through automated scheduling, enrollment, and course access.
+An intuitive LMS can also deliver customer training and employee development, empowering both sets of learners to build knowledge.

 Professional development via an LMS gives learners the tools they need to continue growing in their jobs as they advance through their careers.
-According to LinkedIn Learning's "2019 Workplace Learning Report," 94% of employees would stay with an organization longer if it invested in their learning and development.
+According to LinkedIn Learning's 2023 Workplace Learning Report, 89% of L&D pros agree that proactively building employee skills will help navigate the evolving future of work.

 How can an LMS benefit your organization?